 The perfectly preserved Neolithic site at Newgrange is by far the most famous site to mark the Winter Solstice in Ireland.

 Lonely Planet named it in their list of the world's best Winter Solstice attractions.

 This ancient passage tomb is constructed so that — only on December 20th, 21st and 22nd, and only at dawn — golden fingers of sunlight creep perfectly through an opening.
 The rays then pour into an inner chamber, illuminating it completely for a few magical moments.

 How Can I Watch The Newgrange Winter Solstice?

-There's only one way to witness the sunlight ceremony at Newgrange in 2020 due to Covid-19 travel restrictions.
+There's only one way to witness the sunlight ceremony in-person at Newgrange.

 What Is Newgrange Exactly?